wombleton/gitlaw-nz/acts/I/Inspector-General of Intelligence and Security Act 1996.md

     (3) Every person commits an offence who publishes or broadcasts or causes to be published or broadcast or otherwise distributes or discloses any report or account in contravention of subsection (1).

-    (4) Every person who commits an offence against subsection (3) is liable on summary conviction---
+    (4) Every person who commits an offence against subsection (3) is liable on conviction---

     *   (a) in the case of a company or other corporation, to a fine not exceeding $50,000; and